StevenACoffman/khanerr/README.md

 # khanerr - gRPC status code Sentinel Errors with Fields and StackTraces

-Khan uses an internal error package, which is a featureful everything-and-the-kitchen-sink error.
+Khan uses an internal error implementation, which is a feature-ful, everything-and-the-kitchen-sink error package.

-Package errors is a reimplementation of Khan's error package, but here, it is based on the minimalist `github.com/StevenACoffman/simplerr` but also has nicer stacktraces, and flattens Fields.
+Package errors is a reimplementation of Khan's error package, but here, it is based on the more minimalist `github.com/StevenACoffman/simplerr` which also has nicer StackTraces, and flattens Fields.

 `khanerr` provides errors with key value Fields, StackTraces, and Sentinel errors that correspond to the gRPC status codes.